-Students have the option of selecting a Netball or Rugby League or Core specific class when undertaking HPE.
-All theoretical units are the same as core HPE but practical lessons are specific to either Netball or Rugby League.
+Students have the opportunity to apply for a HPE Sport Specific Program in either Netball, Rugby League or Soccer instead of the Core HPE subject.
+All theoretical units are the same as core HPE but practical lessons are specific to the Sport Specific Program.